q16q/wordbombru/README.md

 # WordBomb (russian)
 > [!CAUTION]
 > this project is in alpha, expect bugs and bad ui

+if you like my project, please give it a star ⭐ 🥺👉👈
 ## screenshots
 ![main menu](./img/main.png)
 ![lobby](./img/lobby.png)